c3lang/c3-web/docs/language-overview/types.md

 ### Compile time properties

-Types have built in type properties available through `.method` syntax.
+Types have built-in type properties available through `::property` syntax.
 The following properties are common to all C3 runtime types:

-1. `alignof` - The standard alignment of the type in bytes.
-For example `int.alignof` will typically be 4.
+1. `alignment` - The standard alignment of the type in bytes.
+For example `int::alignment` will typically be 4.
-2. `kindof` - The category of type, e.g. `TypeKind.POINTER` `TypeKind.STRUCT` (see std::core::types).
+2. `kind` - The category of type, e.g. `TypeKind.POINTER` `TypeKind.STRUCT` (see std::core::types).
-3. `extnameof` - Returns a string with the extern name of the type, rarely used.
+3. `cname` - Returns a string with the extern name of the type, rarely used.
-4. `nameof` - Returns a string with the unqualified name of the type.
+4. `name` - Returns a string with the unqualified name of the type.
-5. `qnameof` - Returns a string with the qualified (using the full path) name of the type.
+5. `qname` - Returns a string with the qualified (using the full path) name of the type.
-6. `sizeof` - Returns the storage size of the type in bytes.
+6. `size` - Returns the storage size of the type in bytes.
 7. `typeid` - Returns a runtime typeid for the type.
-8. `methodsof` - Returns the methods implemented for a type.
+8. `methods` - Returns the methods implemented for a type.
-9. `has_tagof(tagname)` - Returns true if the type has a particular tag.
+9. `get_tag(tagname)` - Returns true if the type has a particular tag.
-10. `tagof(tagname)` - Retrieves the tag defined on the type.
+10. `has_tag(tagname)` - Retrieves the tag defined on the type.
-11. `is_eq` - True if the type implements `==`
+11. `has_equals` - True if the type implements `==`
 12. `is_ordered` - True if the type implements comparisons.
 13. `is_substruct` - True if the type has an inline member.

-\*Note: 0.8.0 moves to the `int::align` syntax instead.

 ## Basic types